LorixDev/Snake-cpp/README.md

 # Snake-cpp
-Simple Snake game using C++ Raylib
+Simple Snake game using C++ and Raylib